AA/PPS 03.01.20 - Effort Reporting on Sponsored Programs

-Cost-sharing: If the employee expends effort on a sponsored research project but does not charge the project for all (or any) of his or her salary for that effort, the effort expended on the project must still be allocated to the project.
+Cost-sharing – If the employee expends effort on a sponsored research project but does not charge the project for all (or any) of his or her salary for that effort, the effort expended on the project must still be allocated to the project.
 The unfunded effort is generally considered cost sharing and must be recorded in a hard copy Effort Report form.
-The hard copy form template is available from your grant accountant is OSP.
+The hard copy form template is available from a grant accountant in Post-Award Support Services.

-To prepare for the time when the PI or PD may not be available to make the certification in the appropriate time frame, it is advisable to designate a delegate for certification.
-This delegate should be someone who, according to Federal guidelines, “has suitable means of verification” of the effort on the program.
-Typically that person would be a direct supervisor such as a department chair.
-It is recommended that this delegation not be made to a subordinate.
+In preparation for the time when the PI or EC may not be available to make the certification in the appropriate time frame, it is advisable to designate a delegate for certification.
+This delegate should be someone who, according to federal guidelines, “has suitable means of verification” of the effort on the program.
+Typically, that person would be a direct supervisor such as a department chair.

 Questions regarding this procedure may be addressed by calling 512-245-2102 or emailing firstname.lastname@example.org for assistance.

 REVIEWER OF THIS PPS